alexeysp11/STM32F4-Accel-Temperature/README.md

 ### UI

-In order to visualize the measured data, you can use [Thermometer-SerialPort-WPF](https://github.com/alexeysp11/Thermometer-SerialPort-WPF).
+In order to visualize the measured data, you can use [Model3d-SerialPort-WPF](https://github.com/alexeysp11/Model3d-SerialPort-WPF) or [Thermometer-SerialPort-WPF](https://github.com/alexeysp11/Thermometer-SerialPort-WPF).

 ### C++ FreeRTOS wrapper